meshr-net/meshr_win32/readme.txt

                  10.177.254.1 to enable Internet access

-### Upgrading

-   Run "meshr-update" link from start menu or update.bat from installation folder (default: C:\opt\meshr) to update manually.
-Meshr does automatic check and update every 24h.

 ### Author ###

-* Yury Popov (<meshr.net[at]googlemail.com>)
+* Yury Popov ( meshr.net[at]googlemail.com )

-This file is generated automatically from http://Meshr.Net wiki pages
+This file is generated automatically from http://meshr.net wiki pages